qwaneu/qwaneu.github.io/_posts/2023-05-23-impressions-from-agile-manchester.md

 5. [So what was it like to dictate a blog post?](#orgd3bb1de)

 <a id="orgd709a33"></a>

-# introduction
+# Introduction

 At first I wasn&rsquo;t convinced this was the best place to do it - previously most people would go into sessions, and I didn&rsquo;t always find things I wanted to go to.
 A conference can be a time-effective way to have conversations - no need to set up meetings.
 Having said that, [Allison Beaumont](https://www.software-acumen.com/team/), one of the organisers, will be pleased to know that I also went to many sessions and enjoyed them.
-She didn't have to say "Willem, shouldn't you be at a session?" :-) .
+She didn't have to say "Willem, shouldn't you be at a session?" :-) this time.

 <a id="org533f749"></a>

-## what convinced me
+## What convinced me

 Ceri Newton Sanguinar convinced me there would be at least one person to have long conversations with (Ceri :-) ).
 Luckily, there were more.
 I guess with more work